Skip to main content

 OVERVIEW OF REQUIREMENTS FOR THE MASTER’S (M.A.)
 DEGREE IN SOCIOLOGY

-All required courses (S6301, S6302, S6310, S6311, S6312, and S7500) must be passed with a grade of B or better to make satisfactory progress in the program.
+All core courses must be passed with a grade of B or better to make satisfactory progress in the program.
 Grades lower than B will appear in the graduate student’s record at the Graduate School as having earned the student the credit hours corresponding to the course in question.
-However, if it was a required course, students earn zero hours toward the department’s required 36 hours for the M.A.
+However, students earn zero hours toward the department’s required 33 hours for the M.A.
 (72 hours for the Ph.D.) degree and must retake the course.
 Failing to earn a minimum course grade of B in the retaken course will result in the student’s termination from the program.
-Students who have to retake required courses should consider taking four classes (12 credits) in at least one semester in order to earn 36 credits by the end of the fourth semester.

 Participation in Department Colloquium Series and First-Year Professionalization Seminars is required.
 Consistent unexcused absences, lateness, or early departures are indicators of unsatisfactory performance and will result in an automatic instance of probation.